rogerwinkler/4members/README.md

 from the cloud.

 ## Setup
-1. Download and install Node.js: https://nodejs.org/en/download/
+1. Download and install Node.js from https://nodejs.org/en/download/.
 2. npm is automatically installed with Node.
 To check if you have Node.js installed, run this command in your terminal: